CPSC-1517/Take-Home-Exercises-May-2024/Exercise3/README.md

 ## Project/Solution Setup

 You are to create a new ASP.NET Core **Blazor** Web Application project within a new solution for this exercise.
 Create the project for .Net Core 8 and give your project the name **`BookWebApp`**.
 Check with your instructor about specific settings/customizations for your Blazor project.
-Copy the supplied class library into your new solition.
+Copy the supplied class library into your new solution.

 To ensure that your web application works, build and run your project.
 A browser window should open in a local hosted port.(Example https://localhost:5001 , your port may be different).